Founded on the campus of Howard University

 The charter members consist of Malinda Balinger, Iantha Brown, Evelyn Coleman, Laverna Cornelious, Gwendolyn Holliday, Lovenger Hamilton, Jeanetta Hickman, Doris James, and Christine McKinney.

-For over 60 years, Delta Beta has brought many different service, educational, and entertainment events to the Carbondale campus.
+For 70 years, Delta Beta has brought many different service, educational, and entertainment events to the Carbondale campus.
 Every year, Delta Beta also

 partners with the graduate chapter, Gamma Kappa Omega to offer a college scholarship to a Carbondale Community High School graduating senior who upholds the principles of the organization.